mixbytes/tank/docs/guide/README.md

 * provision

 These steps can be executed step by step or repeated.
 This is low-level tank usage.
-Tank does not check for correct order or applicability of this operations if you run them manually.
+Tank does not check for the correct order or applicability of these operations if you run them manually.

 For more information see `tank cluster -h`

 #### init

-Creates a run and prepares Terraform execution.
+It creates a run and prepares Terraform execution.

 #### plan

-This is a read-only command.
-Generates and shows an execution plan by Terraform.
+This is a read-only command that generates and shows an execution plan by Terraform.
 The plan shows cloud resources that will be created during `create`.

 #### create

-Creates a cluster in a cloud by calling Terraform for the run.
+It creates a cluster in a cloud by calling Terraform for the run.

 #### dependency

-Installs necessary Ansible dependencies (roles) for the run.
+It installs necessary Ansible dependencies (roles) for the run.

 #### provision

-Sets up all necessary software on the cluster by calling Ansible for the run.
+It sets up all necessary software in a cluster by calling Ansible for the run.